vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 1062.
 Jñānāvāptivrata-for one month after Cai. pūrṇimā; every day

-worship of Nṛsimha and homa with mustard every day and dinner consisting of honey, ghee and sugar to brāhmanas; fast for three days before Vai. pūrnimā and on Hull moon gifts of gold; this increases intelligenco; HV I. 749–50 (from Vi.
+worship of Nṛsimha and homa with mustard every day and dinner consisting of honey, ghee and sugar to brāhmanas; fast for three days before Vai. pūrṇimā and on Hull moon gifts of gold; this increases intelligenco; HV I. 749–50 (from Vi.
 Dh.).

 304